 However, at its discretion, the Zoning Board may reduce the capacity for multiple facilities (typically by a decrease in height or width) if the Board finds that it is preferable to consider the need for a second Tower ratherthan approve one taller Facility.

 The Zoning Board may allow height greater than the allowable height [8.18.6(a)(1)] if such height does not materially increase the impacts of the proposed Facility.

+Any Special Permit granted for a new facility may be conditioned to allow the collocation of other wireless communication providers on commercially reasonable terms.

 8.18.6(b) Setbacks